 In our Annual Report on Form 10-K for the year ended December 31, 2011, we disclosed that management had identified a material weakness in our internal controls over financial reporting.
 As of December 31, 2011 we determined that the design and operating effectiveness of controls over the selection, application and review of the implementation of accounting policies to ensure amounts recorded and disclosed were fairly stated in accordance with GAAP were insufficient.
-Specifically, the Company determined that our resources and level of technical accounting expertise within the accounting function were insufficient to properly evaluate and account for the complexity of the Company's investments in Non-Agency RMBS, Interest-Only Strips, impairment of securitized loans held for investment, and related disclosures in accordance with generally accepted accounting principles.
-Additionally, although the Restatement did not result in changes to historical estimates of the fair value of our investments in RMBS or our estimates of the related cash flows expected to be collected that serve as a basis for our estimates of fair value and income recognition, our review controls over significant estimates such as the determination of the fair value of investment.
-Specifically, there was no precise and direct independent review and validation of investment.
-There was also no evidence of an independent validation of calculations used in significant accounting estimates to ensure the accounting policies were appropriately implemented.
+Specifically, we determined that our resources and level of technical accounting expertise within the accounting function were insufficient to properly evaluate and account for the complexity of our investments in Non-Agency RMBS, Interest-Only Strips, impairment of securitized loans held for investment, and related disclosures in accordance with generally accepted accounting principles.
+Additionally, although the Restatement did not result in changes to historical estimates of the fair value of our investments in RMBS or our estimates of the related cash flows expected to be collected that serve as a basis for our estimates of fair value and income recognition, our review controls over significant estimates and the financial reporting process were not designed precisely enough to prevent or detect a material misstatement.
+Specifically, there was no precise and direct independent review and validation of inputs used in significant estimates to ensure the accounting policies were appropriately implemented.
+In addition, there was no evidence of an independent validation of calculations used in significant estimates to ensure the accounting policies were appropriately implemented.
 In addition, there was no evidence of review of the schedules supporting the amounts and disclosures in the consolidated financial statements by a person, other than the preparer, with the necessary competency and authority.
 As a result, income and other-than-temporary impairment related to certain Non-Agency RMBS were materially misstated.
-This material weakness resulted in the Restatement.
+This material weakness resulted in